 Many papers acknowledge that the assumption of correct beliefs is unrealistic, but the large majority of these papers applied to experimental data are non-equilibrium models such as level k (e.g. Nagel [1995] and Stahl and Wilson [1995]; and reviewed in Crawford et al. [2013]) and its many successors (e.g. Camerer et al. [2004b], Alaoui and Penta [2015], and Goeree and Holt [2004]).
-These models have proven extremely useful in explaining experimental data post-hoc, but their application is sometimes criticized for lacking the discipline that equilibrium consistency brings.
+These models have proven extremely useful in explaining experimental data post-hoc, but unlike equilibrium models, are typically unsuited for making precise predictions about behavior in novel games.

 There are many equilibrium models that involve biased or otherwise incorrect beliefs (e.g. Geanakoplos et al. [1989] and Heller and Winter [2018]), but these are typically ill-suited for (nor were they designed for) direct application to experimental data.
 In terms of models that allow for "noise in beliefs", there are very few.
 An early example is the parametric sampling equilibrium (Rubinstein and Osborne [2003]) which has been applied to experimental data (Selten and Chmura [2008]).
 Notably, Friedman and Mezzetti [2005] introduce the notion of a belief-map as part of their random belief equilibrium (RBE).
 Their focus is on the limiting case in which belief-noise "goes to zero" to develop a theory of equilibrium selection, so their conditions on belief distributions do not impose any testable restrictions beyond ruling out weakly dominated actions.
-Noisy belief equilibrium (NBE) (Friedman [2019]), on which our paper builds, was developed to study the case in which belief noise is bounded away from zero, so it maintains the structure of the belief-map but imposes behavioral axioms to impose testable restrictions.
+Noisy belief equilibrium (NBE) (Friedman [2019]), on which our paper builds, was developed to study the case in which belief noise is bounded away from zero, so it maintains the structure of the belief-map but imposes behavioral axioms that are shown to impose testable restrictions.

 We are novel in studying an equilibrium model that allows for both noise in actions and noise in beliefs.
-Because it is a non-parametric, axiomatic model that makes set-predictions and we study the restrictions imposed by the axioms, there is a clear relationship to the literature on the empirical content of QRE (e.g. Haile et al. [2008], Goeree et al. [2005], Melo et al. [2017], Goeree and Louis [2018], and Goeree et al. [2018]).40

-We also make several contributions to the literatures on belief elicitation and strategic sophistication.
-By having multiple belief elicitations per subject-game without feedback, we are able to study noise in beliefs.
-By eliciting beliefs for a family of closely related games, we are able to track how beliefs vary within-subject across games and compare these belief patterns across individual subjects.
+Because it is a non-parametric, axiomatic model that makes set-predictions and we study the restrictions imposed by the axioms, there is a clear relationship to the literature on the empirical content of QRE (e.g. Haile et al. [2008], Goeree et al. [2005], Melo et al. [2017], Goeree and Louis [2018], and Goeree et al. [2018]).35 sophistication.
+To our knowledge, we are the first to have multiple belief elicitations per subject-game without feedback, which allows us to study noise in beliefs.
+We are also unique in that our games are of a similar structure and feature relatively fine-grained variations in payoffs.
+This and the fact of multiple elicitations allows us to track how beliefs vary withinsubject across games and compare regularities in these belief patterns across individual subjects.
 This distinguishes us from experiments that elicit beliefs once for each game in a set of seemingly unrelated games (e.g. Costa-Gomes and Weizsacker [2008] and Rey-Biel [2009]) as well as studies that elicit beliefs for the same game repeatedly with feedback (e.g. Nyarko and Schotter [2002] and Rutstrom and Wilcox [2009]).
-In terms of analysis, we focus not just on rates of best response, but also on how these rates of best response vary across every neighborhood of stated beliefs.41 In addition to establishing that subjects' beliefs are noisy, we show that within-subject variations in beliefs predict actions.
+In terms of analysis, we are unique in focusing not just on rates of best response but also on how these rates of best response vary across every neighborhood of stated beliefs.36 In addition to establishing that subjects' beliefs are noisy, we are the first to show that within-subject variations in beliefs predict actions.